IDme/ID.me-WebVerify-SDK-Android/.github/CONTRIBUTING.md

 This document provides general guidelines about how to contribute to the project.
 Keep in mind these important things before you start contributing.

-### Reporting issues
+## Reporting issues

 * Use [github issues](https://github.com/IDme/ID.me-WebVerify-SDK-Android/issues) to report a bug.
 * Before creating a new issue:
   * Make sure you are using the [latest release](https://github.com/IDme/ID.me-WebVerify-SDK-Android/releases).
   * Check if the issue was [already reported or fixed](https://github.com/IDme/ID.me-WebVerify-SDK-Android/issues?utf8=%E2%9C%93&q=is%3Aissue).
 Notice that it may not be released yet.
-  * If you found a match add a brief comment "I have the same problem" or "+1".
+  * If you found a match add the github "+1" reaction brief comment.
 This helps prioritize the issues addressing the most common and critical ones first.
-If possible, add additional information to help us reproduce and fix the issue.
+If possible, add additional information to help us reproduce, and find the issue.
 Please use your best judgement.
 * Reporting issues:
   * Please include the following information to help maintainers to fix the problem faster:
     * Android version you are targeting.